 Endoscopic ultrasonography (passage of a flexible viewing tube with an ultrasound probe attached to it through the mouth into the stomach and the first segment of the small intestine) is another test that helps detect abnormalities in the pancreas and pancreatic duct.

 Because people with chronic pancreatitis are at increased risk of pancreatic cancer, any worsening of symptoms or narrowing of the pancreatic duct makes doctors suspect cancer.
-In such cases, a doctor is likely to do blood tests, a magnetic resonance imaging (MRI) scan, a computed tomography (CT) scan, or endoscopic ultrasonography.
+In such cases, a doctor is likely to do blood tests, an MRI scan, a CT scan, and/or endoscopic ultrasonography.

 For chronic pancreatitis, doctors may also do tests of the pancreas to see how it is functioning.
-These tests help doctors determine whether there is pancreatic insufficiency that can cause malabsorption.
+These tests help doctors determine whether there is pancreatic insufficiency that can cause malabsorption Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
+Certain disorders, infections, and surgical procedures can... read more .
 Stool may be checked for levels of fat or a digestive enzyme such as elastase.
 Low levels of elastase indicate pancreatic insufficiency.